 - Alan Taub, Ph.D., professor of Materials Science and Engineering at the University of Michigan.
 Taub is pursuing research in advanced materials and processing and leading an initiative to establish a new center within the U-M College of Engineering that will focus on advanced manufacturing of lightweight material structures for automotive and aerospace applications.

 Founded in 1901, NIST is one of the nation's oldest physical science laboratories.
 Today, NIST measurements support technologies from the smallest nanoscale devices to the largest and most complex engineering systems.
 As part of Challenge III, NIST's measurement expertise in materials science will be essential to identifying promising technologies, testing the winners' products under state-of-the-art laboratory conditions and providing technical guidance to the winners as they seek to improve their innovations.

 Overall, the three Head Health innovation challenges will provide as much as $20 million in research and technology development to better understand, diagnose and protect against brain injury.
 Head Health Challenge I focused on discovering imaging and algorithms that will be able to better detect and analyze subtle changes in the brain.
 Challenge II focused on new materials and technologies that can protect the brain from traumatic brain injury and new tools for tracking head impacts in real time.

-For more information about Head Health Challenge III, visit www.headhealthchallenge.com.
+Learn more about about Head Health Challenge III.